Whatever type of running you enjoy, there’s nothing worse than experiencing chafing, blisters, and even worse problems from too-tight shoes.

 - Limited style options/colors in both women’s and men’s sizes

-It’s unlikely that Hoka One One receives complaints about the style of their Gaviota trail running shoes- the design is eye-catching as well as functional.
-Clearly, the supremely cushioned shoes give stability without compromising looks.
+It’s unlikely that Hoka One One receives compliments about the style of their Gaviota 2 running shoes – the design is eye-catching but, well, it’s a Hoka so it looks funky.
+Though it’s clear that these supremely-cushioned shoes give stability without compromising looks.

 The brand’s J-Frame technology gives support to your feet and promotes durability, lessening the amount of energy you use on the rebound.
 Plus, a moderate heel bevel helps with smoother transitions.
 A combination of EVA foam and rubber comprises the frame, and there are wing support panels for further stability.

-And though the primary goal is not a flashy appearance, the 3D puff-print adds to the overall look of the Gaviota.
+And though the primary goal is not a flashy appearance, the 3D puff-print adds to the overall look of the Gaviota 2.
 Still, its primary purpose is additional security around your arch and midfoot areas.